Hi, I’m Tara

 We will explore the parenting journey with curiosity, compassion, and a whole-person approach to parenting support—one that meets you where you are and helps you grow deep, strong roots for the life you want to build.

-I have a Master’s in Sustainable International Development and a Bachelor’s in Family Psychology and am pursuing a Master’s in Social Work to become a Licensed Marriage and Family Therapist.
+I have a Master’s in Sustainable International Development and a Bachelor’s in Family Psychology.
+I have additional education in Interpersonal Neurobiology, trauma healing, and Polyvagal Theory.
+I am also a certified yoga instructor.

 • Plant mom with 90+ houseplants and a thriving little urban garden.